-The unaudited pro forma combined balance sheet gives effect to the Separation and related transactions described below as if they had occurred on June 30, 2022.
-The unaudited pro forma adjustments to the combined statement of operations for the six months ended June 30, 2022 and year ended December 31, 2021 assume that the Separation and related transactions occurred as of January 1, 2021.
+The unaudited pro forma combined balance sheet gives effect to the Separation and related transactions described below as if they had occurred on December 31, 2021.
+The unaudited pro forma adjustments to the combined statement of operations for the year ended December 31, 2021 assume that the Separation and related transactions occurred as of January 1, 2021.

-The unaudited pro forma combined statement of operations for the six months ended June 30, 2022 and year ended December 31, 2021 and the unaudited pro forma combined balance sheet as of June 30, 2022 have been prepared to reflect adjustments to SpinCo's historical combined financial information for the following transaction accounting and autonomous entity adjustments:
+The unaudited pro forma combined statement of operations for the year ended December 31, 2021 and the unaudited pro forma combined balance sheet as of December 31, 2021 have been prepared to reflect adjustments to the Company's historical combined financial information for the following transaction accounting and autonomous entity adjustments:

-- the issuance of approximately 36,587,038 common shares of SpinCo as part of the spin-off; - the effect of our anticipated post-separation capital structure, which includes an anticipated cash advancement to SpinCo from RemainCo equal to the remainder of \$275 million of cash minus the sum of the amount of marketable securities and cash and cash equivalents held by SpinCo as of the close of business on the day prior to the effective time of the Distribution, subject to certain adjustments agreed to by RemainCo and Pfizer; - the impact of the Distribution Agreement, Transition Services Agreement and other agreements between SpinCo and RemainCo and the provisions contained therein; - the one-time expenses associated with the separation of SpinCo; and - the impact of the aforementioned adjustments on SpinCo's income tax expense.
+- the issuance of [I] common shares of SpinCo; - the effect of our anticipated post-separation capital structure, which includes an anticipated cash advancement to SpinCo from Biohaven equal to the remainder of \$275 million of cash minus the sum of the amount of marketable securities and cash and cash equivalents held by SpinCo as of the close of business on the day prior to the effective time of the Distribution, subject to certain adjustments agreed to by RemainCo and Pfizer (such net amount, the "SpinCo Funding"); - the impact of the Distribution Agreement, Transition Services Agreement and other agreements between SpinCo and RemainCo and the provisions contained therein; and - the impact of the aforementioned adjustments on SpinCo's income tax expense.

 The pro forma adjustments are based on available information and assumptions that management believes are reasonable given the information that is currently available.
 However, such adjustments are subject to change based on the finalization of the terms of the Transition Services Agreement and other agreements between SpinCo and RemainCo.
-The unaudited pro forma combined financial statements are for informational purposes only and do not purport to represent what SpinCo's financial position and results of operations actually would have been had the Separation and the Distribution occurred on the dates indicated, or to project SpinCo's financial performance for any future period.
-The historical audited combined annual and unaudited combined interim financial statements of the Biohaven Research Business have been derived from RemainCo's historical accounting records and reflect certain allocations of expenses.
-All of the allocations and estimates in such financial statements are based on assumptions that RemainCo's management believes are reasonable.
+The unaudited pro forma combined financial statements are for informational purposes only and do not purport to represent what the Company's financial position and results of operations actually would have been had the Separation and the Distribution occurred on the dates indicated, or to project the Company's financial performance for any future period.
+The audited annual combined financial statements of the Biohaven Research Business have been derived from Biohaven's historical accounting records and reflect certain allocations of expenses.
+All of the allocations and estimates in such financial statements are based on assumptions that Biohaven's management believes are reasonable.
 The historical combined financial statements do not necessarily represent the financial position or results of operations of the Biohaven Research Business had it been operated as a standalone company during the periods or at the dates presented.
 As a result, autonomous entity adjustments have been reflected in the unaudited pro forma combined financial information.

-The unaudited pro forma combined financial information should be read in conjunction with "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our historical audited combined annual and unaudited combined interim financial statements and corresponding notes thereto included elsewhere in this information statement.
+The unaudited pro forma combined financial information should be read in conjunction with "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our audited historical combined financial statements and corresponding notes thereto included elsewhere in this information statement.